MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 #### Enable app permissions to allow CustomAppAuthentication

-In PowerShell, run these commands in administrative mode.
+In PowerShell ([SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online)), run these commands in administrative mode.
 Use the email address of the admin configuring the connector and your organization name.
 When the password pop-up appears, the admin should enter their password.

 ```powershell
 Install-Module -Name Microsoft.Online.SharePoint.PowerShell